 Building Excellence Construction Levy

-This February 8, 2022 levy will fund school construction to make sure our students have room to learn in our fast-growing district.
+On February 8, 2022 voters approved this levy to fund school construction to make sure our students have room to learn in our fast-growing district.

 The Facility Advisory Committee provided recommendations for future facility projects to accommodate our rapid enrollment growth and continue to provide learning environments that promote excellence for students.
 The board considered these recommendations, received information and feedback from the Levy Advisory Committee and considered multiple options for addressing short and long-term capacity needs in seven study sessions between January and September 2021.
 This levy would fund the first step of three funding measures to provide required student space by 2034.